bsorrentino/bsorrentino/_draft/OfficeScript-Transform-Excel365-in-a-microservice.md

 ## A Power Platform Solution

-After the above considerations I've proposed to use the "Microsoft Power Platform" and to avoid extra licenses costs I've decided to use "[Powerapps for Teams](https://docs.microsoft.com/en-us/powerapps/teams/overview)" that is a limited version of "Power Platform" integrated with "Microsoft Teams"
+After the above considerations I've proposed to use the "Microsoft Power Platform" and to avoid extra licenses costs I've decided to use "[Powerapps for Teams][POT]" that is a limited version of "Power Platform" integrated with "Microsoft Teams"

 ### Assumptions